ericpuigmarti/nuggets-chrome-extension/README.md

 Contributing
 -----

-Fork at it.
+Fork it, yo

 ## Deploying
 (for FreshBooks employees only)
 * Update the new Zip file
 * Republish the app